croaky/laptop/books/sicp.md

       (+ (/ 1.0 (* a (+ a 2))) (pi-sum (+ a 4) b))))
 ```

-They share a common underlying pattern,
+These procs share a common underlying pattern,
-differing only in the name of the procedure,
+differing only in the name of the proc,
-the function of a used to compute the term to be added,
+the function of `a` used to compute the term to be added,
-and the function that provides the next value of a.
+and the function that provides the next value of `a`.

 The presence of such a pattern is strong evidence
 that there is a useful abstraction waiting to be brought to the surface:
 summation of a series.

-We could define a new procedure `sum` that takes as its arguments
+We could define a new procedure `sum` that takes as its args
 the lower and upper bounds `a` and `b`
-with the procedures `term` and `next`:
+with the procs `term` and `next`:

 ```lisp
 (define (sum term a next b)